Levi-845/Python_Basics/README.md

 ### All Python Basics ###

 ### Topics Which Covered ###
-Variables, DataTypes, Operators, If Statements, Funtions
+Variables, DataTypes, Operators, If Statements, Funtions.

 ### Currently, I'm working on:
 Arrays, Loops, Inputs, scopes, Switchs, Iterators and Objects.